Jean-Claude Raspiengeas

-Jean-Claude Raspiengeas (born 1958, Lot-et-Garonne) is a French journalist and literary critic.
+Jean-Claude Raspiengeas (born 1958) is a French journalist and literary critic.

 Biography

 A graduate from the Institut d'études politiques de Bordeaux, Jean-Claude Raspiengeas turned his attention to publishing with his entry into the editorial bureau of Les Nouvelles littéraires then directed by Philippe Tesson and Jean-François Kahn.
 From 1984 he worked as senior-reporter for Télérama which he left in 2002 for the daily La Croix of which he became head of the culture department.

 Jean-Claude Raspiengeas is also a literary critic on France Inter in the program Le Masque et la Plume.

 In March 2014 he became grand reporter of the culture department of the newspaperLa Croix.